Skip to main content

 Research synthesisLow evidenceSmall effect3 studies · 1 beneficial · 2 neutral · 0 harmful

-Across 3 clinical studies (1 systematic review, 2 meta-analyses), 1 reported a moderate beneficial effect of vitamin D supplementation on reducing PASI scores (mean difference = -3.29, significant), while 2 found no significant effect (small neutral).
-The aggregate evidence is mixed, with a predominant neutral small effect.
-Most studies involved psoriasis patients, but dosing and duration were not consistently reported.
+Across 3 studies, 1 reported a moderate beneficial effect of vitamin D supplementation on reducing Psoriasis Area and Severity Index (PASI) scores, while 2 found neutral small effects.
+The evidence is mixed, with a predominant neutral effect direction and small effect size.
+Studies were conducted in clinical psoriasis populations, but dose ranges and forms were not consistently reported.

 Safety in these studies